Although the country is called Antigua & Barbuda, for historic reasons, it is only possible to buy freehold land and property in Antigua.

 Richard Watson & Company is the longest established estate agency in Antigua Regulated by the Royal Institution of Chartered Surveyors and Richard has been professionally qualified for more than 30 years.

 Every vendor wants the highest price possible for their property but do not be mislead by agents who claim to have buyers who will pay unrealistically high values just to get the instruction, every property has a market value at which it will sell.
-Over-pricing your property will not help it sell, it will probably remain on the market for a very long time, often achieving, in the end, less than it might have done if it had been correctly priced to sell.
+Over-pricing your property will not help it sell and it will remain on the market for a very long time, often achieving, in the end, less than it might have done if it had been correctly priced to start with.

 The Royal Institution of Chartered Surveyors is the world’s leading regulatory body for estate agents with a strict Code of Conduct and a high standard of professional ethics which is why we proudly say Richard Watson & Company is Antigua’s most professional estate agent.